naninovel/docs/docs/api/index.md

 ## stopBgm

-Stops playing a BGM (background music) track with the provided name.
+Stops playing a BGM (background music) track with the specified name.

 ::: info NOTE
 When music track name (BgmPath) is not specified, will stop all the currently played tracks.